Nicki gained her Level 3 City & Guilds Dog Grooming qualifications 6 years ago. Here's why & how she became a Dog Groomer...

 She was never fully satisfied in her career choices but eventually found herself in a job that allowed her the flexibility to get her own dog, which was something she'd always longed for since having a family dog when she was a child.

-After having her beloved Cockapoo Rocco for about 6 months she realised she wasn't happy with how he looked after being groomed and so she decided to research how to do it herself.
-This gave her the idea of training to become a Professional Dog Groomer.
+After having her beloved Cockapoo Rocco for about 12 months she realised she wasn't happy with how he looked after being groomed and so she decided to research how to do it herself.
+This idea then snowballed into her training to become a Professional Dog Groomer.

 Nicki decided that if she wanted to fully succeed in this industry and set herself above other groomers, she would need to be